Skip to main content

 Plasma Mobile

 You can run your custom-built Plasma Mobile in an emulated phone session using a phone-sized window within your existing desktop.
+To do this, we first set some environment variables that configure the session to behave like a phone and then start a nested KWin session with the mobile shell:

 export XDG_RUNTIME_DIR=/tmp/